 Buhanga Eco Park

-Just a short drive from Volcanoes National Park is a hidden treasure packed with a great deal of biological and cultural significance.
-The park consists of ancient sacred sites that were used for the coronation rituals of Rwandan Kings.
-Buhanga Eco Park features unique attractions with the history of the kings in Rwanda.
+Just a short drive from Volcanoes National Park is the hidden treasure of Buhanga Eco Park, a destination packed with a great deal of biological and cultural significance.
+The park consists of ancient sacred sites that were used for the coronation rituals of Rwandan Kings and features unique attractions about the former kings of Rwanda.

 Twin Lakes